HyggshiOSDeveloper/Hyggshi-OS-project-center/Policy/MOD_POLICY.md

 - Use of the Hyggshi OS project is clearly marked as closed source.
 Strictly prohibited.
 If you intentionally violate, you may violate HOSDOS policy.

+- using projects like Hyggshi OS Engine still in beta. but if you keep taking it without crediting the author and making it public. can be banned from the start

 ---

 ## 4. 🏷️ Attribution Required